dbwebb-se/mvc/example/scrutinizer/README.md

 TODO

 * .env.scrutinizer link to the resource to read.
-* Update example repo to 8.2 and docs/coverage.clover
+* Update example repo to (8.2) and docs/coverage.clover
-* Can composer phpunit be used instead?
-* Must the tests be overridden?
-Can we use the default setup in Scrutinizer?
 -->